codematsing/django-formset-debug/docs/source/buttons.rst

   submitted along with the form's payload and will be available to our ``FormView`` instance, which is connected to the given endpoint.
 From inside that ``FormView`` instance the submitted extra data can then be accessed by calling ``self.get_extra_data()``.
-* If the submission was successful, ``proceed`` tells the client what to do next.
+* If the submission was successful, ``proceed`` tells the browser what to do next.
 If called without arguments, the default is to load the page given by the ``success_url`` provided by our Django view handling the request.
 If instead we use ``proceed("/path/to/success/page")``, that page is loaded on successful form submission.
 This allows web designers to specify that URL like a link,